You are here

 The Latina/o Studies Program at Cornell offers Latina/o Studies as a minor field in graduate studies.
 The minor invites any Cornell graduate student interested in Latina/o Studies to craft a program of interdisciplinary study.
 Faculty expertise spans multiple fields, including anthropology, history, literature, law, sociology, government, education, planning, human development, and language, enabling students to develop a graduate minor that meet their specific interests.

 Over the course of their study students will be expected to take two Latina/o Studies graduate or advanced undergraduate (4xxx) courses outside of their major field of study.
 Other courses not crosslisted with Latina/o Studies may be eligible upon consultation with the Director of Graduate Studies.
 In lieu of available courses, the student and his or her minor field advisor might design a project that culminates in a paper given at a conference or presented for publication.
 As per graduate school regulations the Latina/o Studies graduate minor field must be represented on students special committee by a faculty member in the field.
-The requirements will vary according to the student’s need and desires in shaping his or her project.
-It is expected that the student's thesis or dissertation pertain to a topic specific to Latinos in the United States.
+The requirements will vary according to the student's need and desires in shaping his or her project in consultation with the minor faculty member in Latina/o Studies.
 Upon completion of the minor and graduate degree requirements, the student will be awarded a LSP Graduate Minor Certificate.